 Angie Harris is a Licensed Clinical Social Worker (LCSW) and Licensed Substance Abuse Treatment Practitioner (LSATP).
-Angie is certified in Perinatal Mood Disorders (PMH-C).
+Angie is certified in Perinatal Mood Disorders (PMH-C) and a Certified Clinical Trauma Professional (CCTP).
+Angie is also trained in Eye Movement Desensitization and Reprocessing (EMDR) and integrates this techniques in her work.
 She provides individual and family counseling sessions as well as facilitates groups to treat complex mental heath and substance use issues in Lansdowne.
-Angie is also an approved clinical supervisor for professionals working toward LCSW, LSATP or CSAC in Virginia.
+Angie is also an approved clinical supervisor for professionals working toward LCSW, LSATP, MAC or CSAC in Virginia.

 Utilizing a strengths-based approach, she works in collaboration with clients to identify goals through a solution-focused lens.
 She implements a variety of theoretical approaches to develop person-centered treatment.
-As a therapist, Angie is passionate about working with others to find hope in their journey and identify solutions to support their ideal wellness.
+As a therapist, Angie is passionate about working with others to create hope in their journey of life and identify solutions to support their ideal wellness.

-In addition to a background in providing individual, family, and group therapy for general mental health issues such as: Depression, Anxiety, Bi-polar, Dual Diagnosis, ADHD, Psychotic Disorders, Trauma, and Abuse, Angie provides specialized treatment for people struggling with Perinatal Mood Disorders, such as Post Partum Depression.
+In addition to providing individual, family, and group therapy for general mental health issues such as: Depression, Anxiety, Bi-polar, Dual Diagnosis, ADHD, Psychotic Disorders, Trauma, and Abuse, Angie provides specialized treatment for people struggling with Perinatal Mood Disorders, such as Post Partum Depression and Anxiety.

-Angie is trained in Mindfulness Based Stress Reduction (MBSR) and utilizes Dialectical Behavior Therapy (DBT) skill-building in her work with clients to increase the ability to tolerate uncomfortable emotions and process unhealthy or unhelpful thinking patterns and make room for change.
-She uses Cognitive Behavioral Therapy (CBT) to support changes in feelings, thinking and behavior.
+Angie is trained in Mindfulness Based Stress Reduction (MBSR) and utilizes Dialectical Behavior Therapy (DBT) skill-building in her work with clients to increase the ability to tolerate uncomfortable emotions and process unhealthy or unhelpful thinking patterns in order make room for change.
+She uses Cognitive Behavioral Therapy (CBT) to support changes in feelings, thinking and behavior for lasting positive outcomes.

 Angie has extensive experience working with adolescents and adults struggling with Substance Use Disorders.
 Angie is certified as a Master Addiction Counselor (MAC).
 She utilizes a Harm Reduction approach for Alcohol Moderation Management when appropriate.
 She is a trained SMART Recovery© facilitator and incorporates SMART tools and other alternatives to traditional 12-step models.

-She earned her first Master’s degree in Forensic Psychology from Marymount University and her second Master’s degree in Social Work from Virginia Commonwealth University.
+She earned her first Master’s degree (MA) in Forensic Psychology from Marymount University and her second Master’s degree (MSW) in Social Work from Virginia Commonwealth University.